TheCloudGuruSarp/kubernetes-monitoring-dashboard/README.md

 # Kubernetes Monitoring Dashboard

-A comprehensive monitoring solution for Kubernetes clusters using Prometheus, Grafana, and Loki.
+A comprehensive monitoring solution for Kubernetes clusters leveraging Prometheus, Grafana, and Loki for enhanced observability and operational insights.

 ## ✨ Developed by Sarper ✨